corbtastik/atlas-osb/README.md

 The sample is broken down into 3 parts.

-1. Install Service Catalog and the Atlas OSB
+1. Deploy Service Catalog and Atlas OSB
-1. Configure Atlas OSB with an Atlas API Key
+1. Configure Atlas OSB
 1. Provision MongoDB Service Instances on Atlas

-## Install Service Catalog and the Atlas OSB
+## Deploy Service Catalog and Atlas OSB

 `./install.sh`